marcelarie/git-commit-search/README.md

 - [x] Ignore `.gcsignore` rules via parameter (--no-ignore)
 - [x] Search using a dir path. (-p,--path).
+- [ ] Regex search cache to improve performance.
+  - [ ] Use a binary file to store the cache.
+  - [x] Create file on repo .git folder.
+  - [ ] Check if the cache is up to date.
+  - [ ] Decide when to clear the cache.
+        (e.g. after a certain number of commits or after a certain time).
 - [ ] Add flag to filter by additions and deletions
+- [ ] Add flag to search the commit message too.
 - [ ] Show context lines. (-l,--conlines).

 ## Dependencies